304 North Cardinal St.

 If you think that the name of this workshop is a mouthful, that was just the beginning.

-Once we got passed the first half, we delved into the actual malware development.
+Once we got past the first half, we delved into the actual malware development.
 This course wasn’t about building ransomware or anything particularly malicious, but that isn’t to say that someone couldn’t.

 You can find code and slides from the workshop in zerosum’s Github repository.